1Dedios/1Dedios/README.md

 - 👯 I’m looking to collaborate on **anything exciting.
 I love a good collab.**

-- 🤝 I’m looking for help with **becoming a full stack dev 🥞**
+- 🤝 I’m looking for help with **landing my first Tech role**

-- 👨‍💻 All of my projects are available at (link coming soon....🤑)
+- 👨‍💻 All of my projects are available either in Githbu or (link coming soon....🤑)

-- 📝 I regularly write articles on Medium (also coming soon)...
+- 📝 I will soon establish a blog on Medium to regularly write articles (also coming soon)...

-- 💬 Ask me about **UX/UI Design & HTML/CSS 🚀**
+- 💬 Ask me about **Design & Web Development 🚀**

-- 📫 How to reach me **buckles-brim0w@icloud.com**
+- 📫 How to reach me by email **buckles-brim0w@icloud.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/epadilla1/](https://www.linkedin.com/in/epadilla1/)
+- 📄 Want to see my experience? [https://www.linkedin.com/in/epadilla1/](https://www.linkedin.com/in/epadilla1/)

-- ⚡ Fun fact **I also make music (Hip-Hop/R&B), love Jesus ❤️, and love spending time with my children.**
+- ⚡ Fun fact **I also make music (Hip-Hop/R&B), love Jesus ❤️, and love spending time with my children.
+Also, might get into tufting 😆...
+I am just a builder/creator at heart.**

 <h3 align="left">Connect with me 🔗:</h3>